Money Management Skills, Did you thinking of teaching your teens about this skill now, to protect them in the future?

 Budgeting for teens is like learning to swim

-One of the most important skills a young teenager must learn is budgeting.
+Budgeting is one of the most important money management skills a young teenager must learn.

 When a child learns to swim, they’re taught how to breathe, move their arms, and kick their legs before they can move out to the deep end.
 Just like learning to swim, your child needs guidance to learn the basics of budgeting.